pinorobotics/r2d2_control/README.md

 `-dornaUrl=<string>` - URL to Dorna2 robotic arm Command Server.
 Default: "ws://192.168.0.3:443"

-`-controllerName=<string>` - name of the Dorna2 controller as it will appear to ROS nodes.
+`-trajectoryControllerName=<string>` - name of the Dorna2 trajectory controller as it will appear to ROS nodes.
 Default: "dorna2_arm_controller"

+`-positionControllerName=<string>` - name of the Dorna2 position controller (used mainly for MoveIt Servo) as it will appear to ROS nodes.
+Default: "dorna2_position_controller"

 `-moveItConfigPath=<path>` - path to [r2d2_moveit_config](https://github.com/pinorobotics/r2d2_moveit_config) ROS package with MoveIt configuration of Dorna2 arm.
 Default: "../r2d2_moveit_config"